Ayuzmaan/SQL-Power-Bi-Sales-Insights-Project/README.md

 # SQL-Power-Bi-Sales-Insights-Project

 **Situation**: A computer hardware company's sales director is facing an issue with his company's sales insights.
-He is unable to track and get a clear picture of the situation  due to regional managers hiding the problems, inaccuracy in the data and being burried in excel files.
+He is unable to track and get a clear picture of the situation  due to regional managers hiding the problems, inaccuracy in the data and being buried in excel files.

 **Task**: To provide an automated dashboard that helps in making data-driven decisions to optimise sales.